Rhythm Practice Library

 Flow

-Link movements together and allow things to change gradually — speed, shape, direction.
+Allow things to shift gradually — speed, shape, direction, intensity.

 Stillness